leafo/moonscript/docs/reference.md

 ### Table Comprehensions

-The syntax for table comprehensions is very similar, differing by using `{` and `}` and taking two values from each iteration.
+The syntax for table comprehensions is very similar, only differing by using `{` and `}` and taking two values from each iteration.

-This example copies the key-value table `thing`:
+This example makes a copy of the table`thing`:

     ```moon
     thing = {